saifeemustafaq/mustafa-pm-prep/src/content/execution.md

 "To address the 15% decrease in user retention over the last quarter, I would take a systematic, data-driven approach.

-First, I'd dive deep into our analytics, focusing on key metrics such as daily and monthly active users, session length, level progression, and in-app purchase patterns.
-I'd look for any significant changes or anomalies that coincide with the retention drop.
+First, I would dive deep into our analytics, focusing on key metrics such as daily and monthly active users, session length, level progression, and in-app purchase patterns.
+I would look for any significant changes or anomalies that coincide with the retention drop.
 For example, let's say I notice that the average session length has decreased from 25 minutes to 15 minutes, particularly for users who have been playing for 2-3 weeks.

 Based on this data, I might hypothesize that players are losing interest around the mid-game stage.
-To validate this, I'd collaborate with our user research team to conduct surveys and interviews with both current and churned users.
+To validate this, I would collaborate with our user research team to conduct surveys and interviews with both current and churned users.
 We might discover that players find the difficulty curve too steep after the first few levels, leading to frustration and eventual churn.

-Next, I'd work with our game design and development teams to create potential solutions.
+Next, I would work with our game design and development teams to create potential solutions.
 We could design an A/B test where one group of users receives a modified difficulty curve with more gradual progression, while the control group keeps the current version.
-We'd run this test for a few weeks, closely monitoring retention rates and user feedback.
+We would run this test for a few weeks, closely monitoring retention rates and user feedback.

-Assuming the test group shows improved retention, we'd implement the changes game-wide.
+Assuming the test group shows improved retention, we would implement the changes game-wide.
 However, the work doesn't stop there.
-I'd establish a regular monitoring system to track the impact of these changes over time, setting up alerts for any significant fluctuations in our key retention metrics.
+I would establish a regular monitoring system to track the impact of these changes over time, setting up alerts for any significant fluctuations in our key retention metrics.

-Throughout this process, I'd ensure clear communication with all stakeholders, providing regular updates on our findings, actions, and results.
+Throughout this process, I would ensure clear communication with all stakeholders, providing regular updates on our findings, actions, and results.
 This approach not only addresses the immediate retention issue but also sets up a framework for ongoing optimization of our user experience and retention strategies."